 - The Driver: Mesrine's first job in the criminal underworld is to drive crime boss Guido around.
 And do some killings for him as well.

 - Foregone Conclusion: Mesrine is going to be shot dead by the police in an ambush.

 - From Nobody to Nightmare: Mesrine goes from being a lowly man and pawn of the criminal underworld to one of the most infamous French criminals of the 20th century.

-- How We Got Here: The movie begins with Mesrine's infamous ambush by the police, just as he is about to be shot.
+- How We Got Here: The movie begins with Mesrine's ambush by the police at the Porte de Clignancourt in Paris, just as he is about to be shot.

 - It Gets Easier: Mesrine commits his first murder (that of Ahmed the pimp) during his mafia driver days, and it gets easier and easier for him to kill without remorse from that point on.

 - It's Pronounced "Tro-PAY": Everyone pronounces Mesrine's name "Mess-reen", and Mesrine himself has to correct them, saying the "s" is silent, and that you pronounce it "May-reen".
 This is a very common fallacy in Real Life, with the media, songs and documentaries constantly pronouncing the "s".

 - Just Like Robin Hood: Mesrine likes to portray himself so.
 Except he keeps it all to himself.